He was in the middle of his second bowl of cereal when an idea came to him

 and combed his fingers through the fringe of hair that hung over his

 forehead.
 "Well, shit," he uttered dejectedly.
-He made his way over to the
+He made his way over

 phone and saw that the red light was blinking, indicating a message had been